zfnconsulting/alpaca/README.md

   - `pnl_reset` (optional): A string indicating how profit and loss (PnL) data should be reset.
 Valid values are "per_day" or "no_reset".
   - `date_end` (optional, deprecated): A string representing the end date and time of the data range in RFC3339 format.
 Deprecated, use `end` instead.
   - `extended_hours` (optional, deprecated): A boolean indicating whether to include extended hours data.
 Deprecated, use `intraday_reporting` instead.

+### `getAllWatchlists()`

+Retrieves a list of all watchlists associated with the account.

+### `createWatchlist(data: CreateWatchlist)`

+Creates a new watchlist.

+- `data`: An object containing data for creating a new watchlist.
+  - `name`: A string representing the name of the new watchlist.
+  - `symbols` (optional): A string or an array of strings representing symbols to be added to the watchlist.

+### `getWatchlistbyID(id: GetWatchlistbyID)`

+Retrieves a specific watchlist by its ID.

+- `id`: An object containing the ID of the watchlist to retrieve.
+  - `watchlist_id`: A string representing the ID of the watchlist.

+### `updateWatchlistById(id: UpdateWatchlistById)`

+Updates a specific watchlist by its ID.

+- `id`: An object containing the ID of the watchlist to update.
+  - `watchlist_id`: A string representing the ID of the watchlist.
+  - `name`: A string representing the new name for the watchlist.
+  - `symbols`: A string or an array of strings representing symbols to be added to the watchlist.

+### `addAssettoWatchlist(id: AddAssettoWatchlist)`

+Adds assets to a specific watchlist by its ID.

+- `id`: An object containing the ID of the watchlist and symbols to add assets.
+  - `watchlist_id`: A string representing the ID of the watchlist.
+  - `symbols` (optional): A string or an array of strings representing symbols to be added to the watchlist.

+### `deleteWatchlistById(id: DeleteWatchlistById)`

+Deletes a specific watchlist by its ID.

+- `id`: An object containing the ID of the watchlist to delete.
+  - `watchlist_id`: A string representing the ID of the watchlist.

+### `getWatchlistbyName(name: GetWatchlistbyName)`

+Retrieves a specific watchlist by its name.

+- `name`: An object containing the name of the watchlist to retrieve.
+  - `name`: A string representing the name of the watchlist.

+### `updateWatchlistByName(name: UpdateWatchlistByName)`

+Updates a specific watchlist by its name.

+- `name`: An object containing the current name of the watchlist, the new name, and optional symbols to add.
+  - `currentName`: A string representing the current name of the watchlist.
+  - `newName`: A string representing the new name for the watchlist.
+  - `symbols` (optional): A string or an array of strings representing symbols to be added to the watchlist.

+### `addAssettoWatchlistByName(name: AddAssettoWatchlistByName)`

+Adds assets to a specific watchlist by its name.

+- `name`: An object containing the name of the watchlist and symbols to add assets.
+  - `name`: A string representing the name of the watchlist.
+  - `symbols` (optional): A string representing a symbol to be added to the watchlist.

+### `deleteWatchlistByName(name: DeleteWatchlistByName)`

+Deletes a specific watchlist by its name.

+- `name`: An object containing the name of the watchlist to delete.
+  - `name`: A string representing the name of the watchlist.

+### `deleteSymbolfromWatchlist(id: DeleteSymbolfromWatchlist)`

+Deletes a specific symbol from a watchlist by its ID.

+- `id`: An object containing the ID of the watchlist and the symbol to delete.
+  - `watchlist_id`: A string representing the ID of the watchlist.
+  - `symbol`: A string representing the symbol to delete from the watchlist.